Don Bosco Academy, Pampanga

-Don Bosco Academy also referred to by its acronym DBA or Don Bosco Pampanga" is a private Catholic Salesian technical educational institution for boys run by the Salesians of the Society of Saint John Bosco in Mabalacat, Pampanga, Philippines.
+Don Bosco Academy also referred to by its acronym DBA or Don Bosco Pampanga" is a private Catholic Salesian technical educational institution for boys run by the Salesians of the Society of Saint John Bosco in Bacolor, Pampanga, Philippines.
 It was founded in 1956 by the (Salesians).

 The school was named after St. John Bosco whom the Catholic Church has proclaimed as the "Father and Teacher of Youth."
 St. John Bosco dedicated his life to the education of the youth.
 To continue this work, he founded a religious congregation of priests and brothers - the Salesians of Don Bosco (SDB).

 History

-(Salesian)

 When Don Bosco Academy was established in 1956 by the Salesians, its campus was located in the municipality of Bacolor, Pampanga.
 The years that followed saw a continuous increase in the enrollment of students that necessitated the construction of more buildings and facilities inside the DBA campus.
 The grade school curriculum offering expanded to add Grades 3 to 4.

 In 1963, a fourth edifice was added.
 This was the two-story Juniorate or Salesian School for Minor Seminarians.
 A large multi-purpose gymnasium was also built on the same year to house the sports and cultural facilities of the school.

 As DBA's fame grew, the school experienced a significant increase in student population to a point that the school had to regulate admissions in the form of entrance exams and interviews.
 The years that followed saw a continuous increase in enrollment of students that necessitated the construction of more buildings and facilities inside the DBA campus.

 When Mt.
-Pinatubo in the province of Pampanga erupted 1991, lahar covered most of the buildings of Don Bosco Academy.
+Pinatubo in the province of Pampanga erupted in 1991, lahar covered most of the buildings of Don Bosco Academy.
 The school almost transferred to another province if not for the intervention of Archbishop Paciano Aniceto, D.D. of the Archdiocese of San Fernando.
 Through the generous offering of the Benedictine Sisters of Saint Scholastica Academy, San Isidro, Bacolor, they allowed Don Bosco Academy to hold classes in their school shifting with their students (Monday to Wednesday for the Scholasticans and Thursday to Saturday for the Bosconians).
 This continued until Don Bosco Academy transferred its campus to the northern town of Mabalacat, Pampanga.
 A four-hectare land in Barangay Mabiga, Mabalacat was donated by the heirs of the late Mr. & Mrs. Tomas and Maria Dizon for the rebuilding of Don Bosco Academy.
 With this move, the Salesian charism and system of education continued.